 - a.
-All apiaries must be located at least 75 feet from a public sidewalk, alley, street or road, and at least 25 feet from a side or rear lot line. - b.
-No apiaries are permitted in a front yard. - c.
-All colony entrances shall face inward to the site and away from the nearest adjacent property boundaries. - d.
+All apiaries must be located at least 75 feet from a public sidewalk, alley, street or road, and at least 25 feet from a side or rear lot line for lots under 40,000 square feet. - a.b.
+For lots greater than 40,000 square feet, all apiaries must be located at least 100 feet from a public sidewalk, alley, street or road, and at least 100 feet from a side or rear lot line. - b.c.No apiaries are permitted in a front yard. - e.d.All colony entrances shall face inward to the site and away from the nearest adjacent property boundaries. - d.e.
 A dimensioned sketch showing location and distances on the plot as well as other parameters identified in Section B shall be included with the permit.